 During World War I, LeRoy was required to register for the military draft.
 He disclosed to registration officer Oliver F.M.
 Nicolay -- a friend of the family -- that he was employed at the time as a miner by the Jim Town Coal Company located at Jimtown near Dawson.
 He also stated that he suffered from rheumatism in his right leg.

-He eventually is believed to have served in the United States military.
+He eventually served in the United States Army.